Try Grounded AI

 Per-layer scores

-Each of the 7 layers returns an individual score.
+Each of the 10 layers returns an individual score.
 A score below 60 on any layer is a warning signal even if the overall GR rating is acceptable.
+Layers that were skipped (not applicable for this test) show as N/A.

 The Recommended Action

 Every test includes a plain-English recommended action explaining what was found and what to do about it.
-This is designed to be readable by non-engineers and can be included directly in defect reports.
+Designed to be readable by non-engineers and can be included directly in defect reports.

 Exporting reports